pluralsight/guides/how-to-polish-create-icons-and-splash-screen-images-add-ads-share-and-test-our-calculator-application/article.md

 ![](http://i.imgur.com/5KrFOmO.png)

-When we're testing our application in browser with `ionic serve` we have that great live realod feature.
+When we're testing our application in browser with `ionic serve` we have that great live reload feature.
 We can have that too in the emulator, if we run the emulator with the extra flag `–l`.
 If we also want to see the console.log output, as we would see it in the browser, then we have to add the flag `–c`:

 ```
 ionic emulate ios -lc
 ```

-> Since we need to have an Apple Developer account in order to run the application on our phsyical phone device, we will leave this for our next tutorial where we'll also show how to deploy the application to the actual App Store.
+> Since we need to have an Apple Developer account in order to run the application on our physical phone device, we will leave this for our next tutorial where we'll also show how to deploy the application to the actual App Store.

 ## Android settings
 There are no prerequisites for Android development regarding the operating systems; you can develop for Android on Mac, Linux, and Windows computers.